Bull (2021 film): Cast

-Original soundtrack

-Bull (Original Motion Picture Soundtrack) is the soundtrack album to the film.
-It features music entirely composed and produced by English electronic music artist Raffertie.

 Production and release

 Bull was written and directed by Paul Andrew Williams and set up the launch of Giant Productions for producer Dominic Tighe.

 Bull has its world premiere at the Fantasia Film Festival in Montreal on 6 August 2021 and then screened at the BFI London Film Festival before wider release in the United Kingdom on 5 November 2021.
 At the 2021 American Film Market, Saban Films picked up the North American distribution rights, planning for release in the second quarter of 2022.

 Reception

 On the review aggregator website Rotten Tomatoes, 93% of 40 critics' reviews are positive, with an average rating of 7.3/10.
-The website's critical consensus reads, "Bull isn't for the faint of heart, but this down and dirty revenge thriller packs a charge for fans of old-school crime dramas."
+The website's critical consensus reads, "Bull isn't for the faint of heart, but this down-and-dirty revenge thriller packs a charge for fans of old-school crime dramas."
 Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100 based on nine critics, indicating "generally favorable reviews".

 Ian Freer of Empire wrote, "Paul Andrew Williams and Neil Maskell breathe new life into a familiar one-man-army scenario."